 When asked how she preferred to receive design feedback, Mina Adame, Senior Product Designer at IBM said, “I like honest, critical feedback.
 I want people to be kind, but ultimately I want to improve as a designer.”

-If you want to maintain a positive relationship with your designers and keep their motivation high throughout the entirety of their project (or career), never make feedback feel like a personal attack.
-Rather, you should share constructive feedback that helps them grow while elevating the design.
+Maintain a positive relationship with your designers to keep their motivation high throughout the project.
+Never make feedback feel like a personal attack.
+Instead share constructive feedback that helps them grow while elevating the design.

 This brings us to our next point: